 These typically include climate targets.
 All loans in Nordea’s updated €2.2bn portfolio carry at least one climate-related target.

-Emirates NBD Capital and HSBC are joint sustainability structuring agents for the new framework and are organising the roadshow.
+Emirates NBD Capital and HSBC are joint sustainability structuring agents for the new framework and organised the roadshow.

 ENBD has committed to publish an annual SLL funding report throughout the framework’s life.
 This will cover a breakdown of the eligible SLL portfolio, including volume allocated to each of the framework’s green and social “impact objectives”, as well as borrowers’ achievement of their loans’ embedded sustainability targets.